Our School App Stay connected on the go...

 In year 7 pupils learn how to safely control and use a sewing machine independently and produce a small decorated cushion.
 The project involves: being able to produce a range of stitches, design tasks and model making, an introduction to some surface decoration techniques with the machine and by hand, an awareness of natural fibres, developing graphic awareness to read and produce sequenced diagrams to communicate ways of making products, and evaluating products to make improvements.

 In year 8 pupils learn about the idea of context to influence the look of a project and through a variety of surface decoration techniques they are introduced to the Pop Art and Impressionist art movements.
 The project involves: learning and practicing batik and dyed work, extending embroidery and laid work skills and continuing to develop their awareness of using the machine to create their own embroidery stitches.
-The importance of accurately and using transferable maths skills and concepts is embedded in the production of the product, a tote bag with a decorated panel inspired by the artist Claude Monet.
+The importance of accurately using transferable maths skills and concepts is embedded in the production of the product, a tote bag with a decorated panel inspired by the artist Claude Monet.

 The following websites are useful: